sahilpatel09/sahilpatel09.github.io/blog/gradient/gradient-generator.md

 ```

-To make some of them rotate, add this css in <code>App.css</code> file.
+To make some of them rotate, add this CSS in <code>App.css</code> file.

 ```CSS
 .rotate-135 {